bonomat/docktimizer/README.md

-[1] P. Hoenisch, I. Weber, S. Schulte, L. Zhu, and A. Fekete, “Four-fold Auto-scaling on a Contemporary Deployment Platform using Docker Containers (accepted for publication),” in 13th International Conference on Service Oriented Computing (ICSOC 2015), Goa, India, 2015, pp. NN-NN.
+[1] P. Hoenisch, I. Weber, S. Schulte, L. Zhu, and A. Fekete, “Four-fold Auto-scaling on a Contemporary Deployment Platform using Docker Containers,” in 13th International Conference on Service Oriented Computing (ICSOC 2015), Goa, India, 2015, pp. 316-323.